ucla-data-science-center/lc-data-curation-foundations/_episodes/02-standards.md

 - "Curating for reproducibility goes beyond curating data; it applies curation actions to all of the research artifacts within the research compendium to ensure it is independently understandable for informed reuse."
 - "Despite calls for reproducible research, challenges exist that can make it difficult to achieve this standard."
 ---
 In the previous episode, we established our working definition of “reproducibility” as being able to reproduce published results given the same data, code, and other research artifacts originally used to execute the computational workflow.
-In this episode, we go beyond the definition to explore the standards by which we evaluate reproducibility.
+In this episode, we go beyond the definition of reproducibility to explore the standards by which we *evaluate* reproducibility.

 ## Reproducibility Standards